tvitcom/shdeploy/README.md

 - [ ] dlib

 For use it you will set variables in the:

  1) .REMOTE_CONFIG file
  2) in header of pub/deb9/install.sh
- 3) pub/deb/_preseed file and rename it as preseed
+ 3) pub/deb/_preseed file and rename it as preseed for autoinstallation Debian 9 in VirtualBox
  4) make own ssh rsa-key files and plase id_rsa.pub in pub/deb9/delivered-conf/ssh
  5) set appropriate port without myown 12222 in pub/deb9/delivered-conf/sshd_config